How to Save Money: 52 Great TipsRandom

 31. Find a less expensive movie theater.

 Look for a discount movie theater.
 If your town has a University or College, they often have movie nights with popular movies at a fraction of the cost.
 Yes, even seniors are welcome at their movies.
-If you must see a new movie, check prices and the afternoon matinee may be half the cost of the evening showing.
+If you must see a new movie, check prices and the afternoon matinee maybe half the cost of the evening show.

 32. Use grocery store rewards points.